CentroEPiaggio/calibration/config/intrinsics/README.md

 - asus1 identifies Centro Piaggio sensor, the one used by Poses Scanner and Kuka head.
 - asus2 identifies Phase Space lab sensor.

-(Note that asus2 intrinsic are not available yet...)

 ### Usage
 To use these instrinsics into your program you should create or modify a launch file that calls `openni2_launch` this way: